Love Me, My Knight: Internationalization

-Versions of the songs in several languages also exist because of the popularity of "Ai Shite Knight" outside Japan.
+Versions of the songs in several languages also exist because of the popularity of "Love You, My Knight" outside Japan.

-In Italy, Switzerland, Malta and Slovenia, "Bee Hive" became teenagers' idols, especially when the live action sequels to "Ai Shite Knight" were aired and featured new songs performed by the band, which were awarded even gold and platinum status.
+In Italy, Switzerland, Malta and Slovenia, "Bee Hive" became teenagers' idols, especially when the live action sequels to "Love You, My Knight" were aired and featured new songs performed by the band, which were awarded even gold and platinum status.

 The "Bee Hive" members in the live action series were: